 Marijuana Use & Penalties for Trafficking or Distribution

 Marijuana is considered to be a “downer,” or a drug that slows the body down rather than speeding it up.
 It has many effects on the body including feelings of euphoria, reported pain relief, increased appetite, and uplifted mood.
 The reports of pain relief and increased appetite are two major reasons that medical marijuana has been legalized in the state of Massachusetts, and those who suffer from various conditions find these effects to benefit their quality of life.
 Do you need a marijuana lawyer?
 Massachusetts cities of Worcester and Springfield are served by the law offices of Murphy & Rudolf, LLP.
 Contact us today for a free consultation.

 Slowed reaction time

 Higher blood pressure

 For charges of suspected distribution or an intent to sell marijuana, a person may face up to two years in jail as well as fines between $500 and $5,000.
 In distribution cases, a person’s past convictions will often dictate the severity of the punishment.
-The Worcester criminal defense attorneys at Murphy & Rudolf, LLP can work hard to build your case and passionately defend you in court.
+Do you need a marijuana lawyer?
+Massachusetts cities of Worcester and Springfield are served by the criminal defense attorneys at Murphy & Rudolf, LLP can work hard to build your case and passionately defend you in court.